This post is meant to accompany my previous one, ‘Analysis of “A Midsummer Night’s Dream”‘ (MND).

 Act One: Theseus, the Duke of Athens, having recently captured Hippolyta, the Queen of the Amazons, plans to marry her.
 Egeus complains to the duke that his daughter, Hermia, refuses to obey him and marry Demetrius.
 Instead, she loves Lysander, who fights for his right to marry her.
 Lysander tells everyone Demetrius used to love Helena, who still “dotes” on him.

-The Athenian law punishes those to disobey their fathers with the death penalty, and Egeus wishes to use this law to intimidate Hermia into marrying Demetrius; still, she boldly refuses.
+The Athenian law punishes those who disobey their fathers with the death penalty, and Egeus wishes to use this law to intimidate Hermia into marrying Demetrius; still, she boldly refuses.
 The duke must uphold the law, but offers her a third choice: if she won’t marry Demetrius, instead of suffering death, she can devote herself to the chaste worship of the goddess Diana, and abjure the society of men.
 She has until Theseus’ wedding day to decide.
 Theseus, Egeus, and Demetrius then leave the room, and Lysander and Hermia are alone.

 Lysander comforts her (see first quote from my ‘Analysis of MND’ post), and tells her his plan to take her out of Athens and away from its cruel law.
 They’ll go through the nearby forest and stay at his aunt’s home.
 Then they’ll be married.
 This gives Hermia hope.